1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/iter.md

 ```

 The iterator method on a collection type is conventionally named `All`, because it iterates a sequence of all the values in the collection.

+For a type containing multiple possible sequences, the iterator's name can indicate which sequence is being provided: